assely/documentation/profile.md

 ##### Specifying slug

-This will create profile with `socialprofiles` slug, but you can specify it with `--slug` option.
+This will create a profile with `socialprofiles` slug, but you can specify it with `--slug` option.

 ```bash
 wp assely:make profile SocialProfiles --slug="social-profiles"